timmydoza/express-photo-gallery/readme.md

 - Add support for more file types
 - Add ability to add prefix to files in `previews` and `thumbs`
 - Tests for erg-prep
+- Add feature to randomize photo order on each load